 In 2001, efforts began to reestablish the local flora and grasses that the Lewis and Clark expedition would have witnessed during their travels.

 While it will take many years for the same native plants to finish growing, the area is currently covered in beautiful wildflowers and prairie grasses.

 This park is excellent for picnicking and easy hiking, and there are no fees for entrance.

-It’s open year-round and is a great place to visit if you’re staying in nearby Vermillion, which is just 7 miles (11 km) away by car.
+It’s open year-round and is a great place to visit if you’re staying nearby IN Vermillion, just 7 miles (11 km) away by car.

 6- Spearfish Canyon State Nature Area

-While technically a state nature area and not a state park, Spearfish Canyon State Nature Area will catch the attention of any visitor to the state.
+While technically a state natural area and not a state park, Spearfish Canyon State Nature Area will catch the attention of any visitor to the state.

 Located in the Black Hills, this area is known primarily as a paradise for waterfall seekers and is one of the state’s most beautiful and picturesque corners.

 Driving along the Spearfish Canyon State Scenic Byway is a great way to explore this nature area.

 The byway travels along 22 miles (35 km) of forested gorges, with Spearfish Creek twisting along the bottom of the canyon.